SenseLogic/LINGUI/README.md

 // This is a comment.
 ```

-### Constant mirroring
+### Definition extraction

-When the `--mirror` option is used :

-*   all constants declared before the first function are sorted in the same order as in the source language;
+When the `--extract` option is used, all constants definitions declared before the first function of each `.ld` file
-*   any missing constant is automatically added, using the translations provided the `.ld` definition files.
+are extracted into their `.ld` definition files.

-Matching definitions must have the same line number in all `.ld` files.
+Matching definitions must have the same line number.

 An empty line is considered as a missing entry.